Samon Reider Rodríguez: Youth career

-Although born in Cuba, Rodríguez started his career at Italy for Castelfiorentino and following several impressive seasons with the club's youth system, he was signed by Serie A club, Juventus F.C. on 10 July 2003.
+Although born in Cuba, Rodríguez started his career at Italy for Castelfiorentino and following several impressive seasons with the club's youth system, he was signed by Serie A club, Juventus on 10 July 2003.

 Rodríguez remained in the youth setup for 4 seasons.
 In 2006-07 season, he occasionally trained with first team and was awarded the no.39 shirt, by then Juventus coach Didier Deschamps.
-He also played at Campionato Nazionale Primavera before leaving on loan to Serie D side A.S.D.
-Cecina, where he was selected for the 2008 Torneo di Viareggio for Serie D selection.
+He also played at Campionato Nazionale Primavera before leaving on loan to Serie D side Cecina, where he was selected for the 2008 Torneo di Viareggio for Serie D selection.
 He scored 5 goals in 4 matches, which he scored a hat-trick against Novara's Berretti under-20 team and two goals against Pakhtakor's youth team.

 With Cecina, he scored 1 goal in 10 appearances.

 Career

-In 2008 season he signed a 3-year contract extension with Juventus, the maximum length granted he could sign and left on loan to U.S. Poggibonsi, where in 5 months, he made 15 appearances with one goal.
-In the mid-season he returned to Juve and then left for U.S. Alessandria Calcio 1912 and his loan was extended in July 2009.
+In 2008 season he signed a 3-year contract extension with Juventus, the maximum length granted he could sign and left on loan to Poggibonsi, where in 5 months, he made 15 appearances with one goal.
+In the mid-season he returned to Juve and then left for Alessandria and his loan was extended in July 2009.
 With Alessandria, the young midfielder managed to make 31 appearances in all competitions, scoring 6 goals.

 On 12 August 2010, Rodríguez joined Prima Divisione side Pergocrema in co-ownership deal.